anuragmohapatra90/anuragmohapatra90.github.io/_pages/research.md

     <p>
       No grid models because <em>critical infrastructure</em>.
 Barely any measurements because <em>data protection and privacy</em>.
 Not just an electrical grid because <em>sector coupling</em>.
 Transformer loaded to both extremes because <em>high penetration of PV, car chargers and heat pumps</em>.<br>
       How can we optimally control and operate such active distribution grids?
 My collaborators have looked into this problem from the perspective of data-driven state estimation, feedback optimization, reinforcement learning, data-driven predictive control and symbolic regression. <br>
-      I am interested in setting up accurate, reproducible and comprehensive experiment setups to validate these methodologies in my PHIL laboratory.
+      I am interested in setting up accurate, reproducible and comprehensive experiments to validate these methodologies in my PHIL laboratory.
     </p>
     <div class="media-container">
       <figure>